dfinity/portal/docs/blog/features/vetkd-primer.md

 In cryptography, a ‘primitive’ is a kind of foundational building block that can be used solely for its given functionality, or to build other more complex cryptographic tools and protocols.
 Block ciphers, hash functions, signature schemes, encryption schemes… are all examples of primitives.
 VETKD is a new primitive that we are introducing.
 VETKD extends an earlier primitive called identity based encryption, which itself is an extension of public key encryption.

 ## Identity based encryption (IBE)
-In 2001, Dan Boneh and Matthew Franklin introduced an IBE scheme, which we will refer to as [BF01].￼
+As many things in cryptography, IBE was introduced by Adi Shamir [Shamir84].
+Providing a concrete instantiation remained an open problem from 1984 to 2001, when two were proposed, based on differnet hard problems.
+Here we will focus on the IBE introduced by Dan Boneh and Matthew Franklin which we will refer to as [BF01].￼

 ![BF IBE](../_assets/BF01.png)